orangeYao/twiOpinion/README.md

 Label tweets into two classes by keywords or manully, which form the training set.
 * 2.0.
 Input the file containing fetched tweets in the third entry, hint: replace "(step1Tag)" by the tag you set in previous crawling step.
 * 2.1.
 Decide whether label by different keywords or label manually.
 * 2.2.
 For labeling by keywords, input the conditions under which a tweet can be labeled into each class.
-You can indicate the condition by logical espression and, or, not.
-For instance, when you have three keywords kA, kB, kC, the input can be: "kA and kB or not kC"
+You can indicate the condition by logical espression 'and', 'or', 'not'.
+For instance, when you have three keywords 'kA', 'kB', 'kC', the input can be: "kA and kB or not kC"
 <img src="graphs/Function2.png" alt="Function2" width="500"/>

 ### Function 3.
 Learning and Classifying